Milanxam/Landing-Page/README.md

 ## This is a Landing Page

-This a Porject to practice CSS and positioning with flexbox.
+This is a project to practice CSS and positioning with flexbox.

 The site is live at: https://milanxam.github.io/Landing-Page/